tkocza/data_miners/_posts/2020-03-10-Types_of_errors.md

 $$ F = \frac{PPV * TPR}{PPV + TPR} = \frac{precision * recall}{precision + recall} $$

 ## **For what the measures should be used?**
 There is not one proper answer.
 Everything depends on the problems context.
+Of course accuracy always tells how good is a model, but what to do when this measure for all tested models is similar?
-Try to image a few problems:
-1) Is this message a spam?
+Try to image a question:  Is this message spam?
 (Class: spam, Not-in-class: important message)
-2) Is this transaction a fraud?
-(Class: fraud, Not-in-class: ordinary transaction)
-3) Does someone have a serious disease?
-(Class: disease, Not-in-class: health)

-??? ## **Matthew's Correlation Coefficient (MCC)**
+Usually users prefer to have some important emails in spam section than more spam in inbox, so more False Positives and less False Negatives.
+Good comparison parameters here will be Fallout and Recall.

 ## **ROC curve**
 #### *Receiver Operating Characteristic*